playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-intro-to-components/index.md

 # Intro to Side Effects {#side-effects}

-Let's verify that our `formatDate` method is outputting the correct value by telling our components that "once you're rendered on screen, `console.log` the value of that data."
+Let's verify that our `formatDate` method outputs the correct value by telling our components, "Once you're rendered on screen, `console.log` the value of that data."

 <!-- tabs:start -->